 Christine Morin, Project Coordinator Contrail - "Contrail aims at removing some constraints that are currently present in cloud systems.
 It will federate clouds allowing companies and research organisations to easily switch from cloud providers.
-Contrail will develop a complete, secure cloud computing stack, infrastructures such as grids most cloud providers have unique and proprietary application programming interfaces (APIs).
+Contrail will develop infrastructures such as grids most cloud providers have unique and proprietary application programming interfaces (APIs).
 However to gain the best deals, users would like to be able to move their data around from provider to provider.
 Provider lock-in is a major concern.